Revvvolution/Before-I-Go/README.md

 ### Digital Family Memory Platform Project

 ## Purpose:
-o    Enable loved ones to remember and learn about their predecessors. o    Provide a focused, private space for cherished memories. o    Avoid cluttered social media threads.
+- Enable loved ones to remember and learn about their predecessors.
+- Provide a focused, private space for cherished memories.
+- Avoid cluttered social media threads.